-Providers must participate in the initial training for prior authorization (PA) and data collection and any training provided on changes in the system.
-Initial training is provided at no cost to the agency.
-Any repeat training must be paid for by the requesting agency.
+All other providers must participate in the initial training for PA and data collection and any training provided on changes in the system.
+Initial training is provided at no cost to the provider.
+Any repeat training must be paid for by the requesting provider.